How do I get an in-clinic abortion?

 Where can I get an in-clinic abortion?

 You can get an in-clinic abortion at many Planned Parenthood health centers.
 Our caring doctors and nurses are experts at providing safe abortion and providing support throughout the process.
 You can also get an abortion from some private doctors or gynecologists, family planning clinics, and abortion clinics.
-Contact your local Planned Parenthood for more information about where to get an abortion in your area.
+Even if your local Planned Parenthood health center doesn't provide abortion services, you can call for more information about where to get an abortion.
+You can also visit AbortionFinder.org.

-Depending on where you live, there may be age restrictions or waiting periods to get an abortion.
+Depending on where you live, there may be restrictions if you’re 17 years old or younger, or waiting periods to get an abortion.
 You can ask about these when you call to make your appointment.
 All abortions are very safe, but it may be harder to find a health care provider who will do an abortion after the 12th week of pregnancy, so it’s best to try to have your abortion as soon as possible.

-When looking for a place to get an abortion, beware of “crisis pregnancy centers."
-These fake clinics seem like medical centers that offer abortions or other pregnancy options, but they’re actually run by people who want to scare or shame people out of getting an abortion.
+When you’re looking for a place to get an abortion, beware of “crisis pregnancy centers.”
+These are places that seem like normal medical centers, but they don't provide abortion or a full range of health care — they're actually run by people who want to scare or shame people out of getting an abortion.
+They often give you false or misleading information about pregnancy, abortion, and birth control, and they usually don't have to follow privacy laws.
+Your local Planned Parenthood health center or AbortionFinder.org can help you find a trustworthy abortion provider in your area.

 How much does an abortion cost?